Zoot Solana ACR Review Facts

 .
 The Solana ACR works best in winter conditions.
 The DryLex lining will wick the excess of sweat away from your feet.

-, good fit, and lightweight make for a comfortable ride.
+, good fit, and light weight make for a comfortable ride.
 There is enough room in the toe box, allowing your toes to splay more naturally.
 The molded 3D heel counter secures your heel comfortably.
 The blown carbon rubber outsole and the ZVA midsole provide a good bouncy feeling for protection and comfortability.

 This version of the Solana looks almost exactly like its previous version.
 The difference with this shoes is the closed mesh upper material.
 They come in a default black upper that is combined with other colors.
 The women’s line comes with at least 3 combinations of colors, while the men’s line comes in black and bright green.

 The overall flexibility combined with an amazing fit thanks to the BareFit technology, makes this shoe very responsive.
 The midsole adapts to the shape of your foot and the upper locks your foot into place for enhanced control and responsiveness.
-The outsole provides great traction, even on wet surfaces, adding to the overall repsonsiveness.
+The outsole provides great traction, even on wet surfaces, adding to the overall responsiveness.

 Just like the previous version, these shoes provide neutral support.
 They are not made for under or overpronators, but they do provide good support for heavier runners